 I'm a historian of early modern Britain and the British Atlantic, with a focus on the colonial Caribbean.
-My research and teaching interests include slavery and abolition, national identity and imperial citizenship, the British monarchy, and intersections of race, gender, and sexuality in Britain and the British Empire.
-I'm also the Associate Director of the Humanities Research Center at VCU. https://humanitiescenter.vcu.edu
+My research and teaching interests include slavery and abolition, empire and national identity, the British monarchy, and intersections of race, gender, and sexuality in Britain and the British Empire.
+I'm also the Associate Director of the interdisciplinary Humanities Research Center at VCU.

-My publications include A Dark Inheritance: Blood, Race, and Sex in Colonial Jamaica (forthcoming from Yale University Press, 2018), which is a finalist for the 2019 Frederick Douglass Book Prize awarded by the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at Yale University for the most outstanding nonfiction book published in English during the previous year on the subject of slavery, abolition, and/or antislavery movements.
+I'm the author of A Dark Inheritance: Blood, Race, and Sex in Colonial Jamaica (Yale University Press, 2018), which is a finalist for the 2019 Frederick Douglass Book Prize awarded by the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at Yale University for the most outstanding nonfiction book published in English during the previous year on the subject of slavery, abolition, and/or antislavery movements.
 Focusing on the island of Jamaica, A Dark Inheritance traces the pervasiveness of questions about blood lineage in debates over the meaning of British subjecthood and its extension to new categories of colonial subjects during the age of slavery.
 I'm also the co-editor, with Gregory D. Smithers, of Native Diasporas: Indigenous Identities and Settler Colonialism in the Americas (University of Nebraska Press, 2014).